WillBallentine/git-grep-all/README.md

 # Setup
 Clone this repo to a location that has been added to your PATH already OR clone and add the new location to your path (this is currently configured for Windows only).
+NOTE: only the git-grep-all.py file needs to be added to the path.

 # Usage
 Currently this is setup to work with repos in subdirectories under one main directory.